armijnhemel/binaryanalysis-ng/doc/fileformats/zip.md

 is stored or compressed, determines that (in this case) it can unpack the data and then simply ignores the version number in both the local file header and the central directory.

+A rule of thumb: as long as the data in the central directory is valid the file can be unpacked by the unpackers tested.

 ### General purpose bit flag